adferrand/dnsrobocert/README.md

 	adferrand/letsencrypt-dns
 ```

-At start, the container will look to `domains.cfg` and generate the certificates if needed.
+At start, the container will look to `domains.conf` and generate the certificates if needed.
 Then a cron task is launched twice a day to regenerated certificates if needed.
 The certificates are located in the container at `/etc/letsencrypt/live/`.

 ## Data persistency